Cameliaasb/Cameliaasb/README.md

   - Password: azerty

-- **CostumeMania**: <br />
+- **CostumeMania** <br />
   Created as part of a one week bootcamp marketplace project.<br />
   It offers a costume library where users can browse, search, and filter costumes, as well as rent or list their own costumes easily. <br />
   📌 The application relies on Ruby gems, PostgreSQL, StimulusJS, and Cloudinary for its functionality.
 All data is user-generated.

 - **Cocktails** <br />
    A ReactJS application created as a learning project to gain experience in React development, utilizing "create-react-app." <br />
-   The application sources its data from JSON, and utilizes Algolia for all filtering.
+   📌 The application sources its data from JSON, and utilizes Algolia for all filtering.